Jweaver74/Regex-tutorial/Develop/gist-template.md

 A regex Flag is not used within our email code.
 Regex has 6 different flags that all have a different purpose.

-i	Ignore Casing	Makes the expression search case-insensitively. g	Global	Makes the expression search for all occurrences. s	Dot All	Makes the wild character . match newlines as well. m	Multiline	Makes the boundary characters ^ and $ match the beginning and ending of every single line instead of the beginning and ending of the whole string. y	Sticky	Makes the expression start its searching from the index indicated in its lastIndex property. u	Unicode	Makes the expression assume individual characters as code points, not code units, and thus match 32-bit characters as well.
+i-	Ignore Casing	Makes the expression search case-insensitively.

+g-	Global	Makes the expression search for all occurrences.

+s-	Dot All	Makes the wild character . match newlines as well.

+m-	Multiline	Makes the boundary characters ^ and $ match the beginning and ending of every single line instead of the beginning and ending of the whole string.

+y-	Sticky	Makes the expression start its searching from the index indicated in its lastIndex property.

+u-	Unicode	Makes the expression assume individual characters as code points, not code units, and thus match 32-bit characters as well.

 You can add a flag by using forward slashes `//`